 I spent the weekend in Alexandria, VA, and came away wondering what the heck Peruvian chicken is.
 And isn’t a restaurant named ‘Pollo Chicken’ just ‘Chicken Chicken’?
 I don’t know, but I’m getting the BBQ fired up this weekend to make some.
 Sounds delish.

-It’s this being an outsider that has me thinking.
+It’s being an outsider that has me thinking.
 A couple of weeks ago, Jerry Coyne at Why Evolution is True, published a question asking Should Men Shut Up About Abortion?
 The post was prompted by this letter to the editor.
-It’s a perennial question that comes up almost anytime anyone has something to say.
+It’s a question that comes up almost anytime anyone has something to say.
 Should I be allowed to opinionate about lesbians?
 About Black Lives Matter?
 About abortion?

-Yes and here’s why:
+Yes, and here’s why:

 I also have a certain expertise which no longer means what it once did.
 We used to ask scientists about food issues.
 Now we go to Food Babe.
 Autism was largely a medical mystery until a party-gal actress scared everyone.
 There are certain academic areas where I am very comfortable saying that this is true.
 It’s not true because I say it is, but because the weight of evidence tilts in that direction.
 In areas where I am not an expert, I defer to experts.
 First.
 And check out the evidence.
-When I am excluded from a conversation it is usually because other opinions or other evidence isn’t welcome.
+When I am excluded from a conversation, it is usually because other opinions or other evidence isn’t welcome.
 This is epitomized by the Christian catchphrase of ‘God said it, I believe it, and that settles it!’
 Do you think this person wants a conversation?

-In the same vein, we can see that open conversation helps to stem the tide of, well, stupidity.
+In the same vein, we see that open conversation helps to stem the tide of, well, stupidity.
 Go here to see a proposed paper on the feminist view of glaciers (paywall).
 It proposes to view the ice structures by “Merging feminist postcolonial science studies and feminist political ecology, the feminist glaciology framework generates robust analysis of gender, power, and epistemologies in dynamic social-ecological systems, thereby leading to more just and equitable science and human-ice interactions.”
 Jerry Coyne reports of a new paper published in the Dance Research Journal titled The Pilates Pelvis: Racial Implications of the Immobile Pelvis wherein the author attempts to prove that pilates – at least the ‘Single Leg Stretch’ and ‘Leg Circles’ – reveal a white, privileged, and racist bias.
 Should I be able to have an opinion about this?
 The author lectures at the University of New Mexico with the future goal of ‘deepening her work in the embodied cultural and racial issues in Pilates’.
-I pay for at least part of this, and happen to like pilates and yoga, so I get to have an opinion.
+I pay for at least part of this and like pilates and yoga, so I get to have an opinion.
 Thanks very much for asking.

-There is a caveat to all of this – I can’t speak to the feelings of these experiences.
-(Which is one reason I like to read fiction.)
+There is a caveat to all this – I can’t speak to the feelings of these experiences.
+(Which is a reason I like to read fiction.)
 I don’t know how it feels to experience what you do – only you can know that.
 And you can’t know what it’s like to feel exactly like I do.
 The only way we can bridge this gap is if you let me in on the conversation.

 So, stand on your street corner or on your soapbox or in your pulpit or at your computer and speak your mind.
 Join in on a conversation but remember that conversations run in at least two directions.
 Invite other voices and opinions.
 Parse other views.
 Knowing what they are doesn’t mean accepting them.
 It means that you are wise to try to understand why others think as they do.
-And if we no longer believe ins expertise, then maybe we should at least seek a little wisdom.
+And if we no longer believe in expertise, then maybe we should at least seek a little wisdom.
 We will all be better for it.